danomoseley/driveBalancer/README.md

 driveBalancer
 =============

 Balance free drive space accross a collection of folders.
-Sync updates to XBMC and Sickbeard.
+Sync updates to Plex, XBMC, and Sickbeard.